-Depart Dubrovnik this morning and travel to the peaceful town of Blagaj, our first stop in Bosnia.
+Depart Dubrovnik this morning and travel to the peaceful town of Blagaj, our first stop in Bosnia (approximately 2.5 hours).
 Blagaj is the location of the turquoise Buna River spring, where you’ll visit a historical tekija (Dervish monastery).
-After lunch there is a short drive to Mostar, a town situated in a beautiful valley in the high mountains of Herzegovina.
-Here you will explore the must-see Cejvan Cehaj Mosque, which was built in 1552.
+After lunch there is a short drive to Mostar (approximately 30 minutes), a town situated in a beautiful valley in the high mountains of Herzegovina.
 Thanks to the river Neretva, Mostar was able to develop as a city in the barren landscape of Herzegovina.
 Neretva's size turned Mostar into a trading centre of the region very early on.
 The most famous feature of the city is its bridge.
 Stari Most ('Old Bridge'), which was built by the Ottomans in 1565.
 It was the great architect Mimar Hajrudin who had succeeded with the impossible mission to cross the Neretva River with a single span stone bridge.
-In the late afternoon you will drive to Bosnia's capital, Sarajevo, for a dinner in a local restaurant.
+In the late afternoon you will drive to Bosnia's capital, Sarajevo (approximately 2.5 hours).
+Enjoy a dinner in a local restaurant.

 Explore Sarajevo this morning with a walking tour of the city.
 You will visit the famous Baščaršija, the old Turkish quarter, home to one of the most interesting market centres in the country.
 Sarajevo is one of the few cities in the world that features an Orthodox church, a Catholic church and a mosque (the famous Begova Džamija) all within close proximity.
 You will be visiting all three buildings on your tour.
 This city may well be one of the highlights of your trip.
 It has emerged from the brink of ruin in the 1990s to become one of the most interesting capital cities of Europe.
 After your exploration of the city, there will be free time for lunch before you depart for the Tunnel Museum in the suburb of Ilidža.
 The tunnel was dug underneath the airport runway and was used to smuggle provisions into the city during the siege.
 The rest of the afternoon ids free for you to explore this exciting city.

-After breakfast transfer from Sarajevo for Srebrenica, a journey taking approximately two hours.
-Explore the narrow streets and learn about the town's tragic past on a guided sightseeing tour, including a visit to the Srebrenica Memorial Center.
+After breakfast transfer from Sarajevo for Srebrenica (approximately 2.5 hours).
+Explore the narrow streets and learn about the town's tragic past on a guided tour, including a visit to the Srebrenica Memorial Center.
 The Centre honours the thousands who died in the infamous Srebrenica Genocide of 1995.
 The local guide who has lived through the horrors of war will answer any question you might have.
-Take time to reflect on the experience over lunch at a local restaurant before travelling to Beograd, the Serbian capital more commonly known as Belgrade.
+Take time to reflect on the experience over lunch at a local restaurant before travelling to Beograd, the Serbian capital more commonly known as Belgrade (approximately 3.5 hours).
 The 'White City' is one of the oldest cities in Europe.
 Sitting at the confluence of two major rivers, the Sava and the Danube, it’s an important intersection between Eastern and Western Europe.
 Here you’ll experience an energetic mix of progressive flamboyance and conservative customs.

 After breakfast take part in a guided sightseeing tour of Belgrade to give you some familiarity with the area and local amenities.
 Then you'll have the rest of the day free to explore the city.
 Perhaps begin with a wander around the city’s wide boulevards and squares, and the historic and green heart of Kalemegdan Park.
 The park is home to Kalemegdan Fortress, which has overlooked the Danube River here for centuries.
 In the evening, head down to Skadarska Street in the bohemian quarter of Skadarlija to sample some authentic local food and enjoy the lively atmosphere.

-Embark on a day trip to Serbia's second-largest city, Novi Sad.
-Experience Novi Sad's fascinating blend of traditional culture and Austro-Hungarian architecture on a sightseeing tour.
+Embark on a day trip to Serbia's second-largest city, Novi Sad (approximately 1.5 hours).
+Experience Novi Sad's fascinating blend of traditional culture and Austro-Hungarian architecture wit your leader.
 Visit the city’s fortress of Petrovaradin, which sits right on the Danube and contains a museum of historic artefacts from the region.
-In the afternoon, head out of town to visit a local vineyard in Sremski Karlovci and see the workings of a family-run wine making business.
+In the afternoon, head out of town to visit a local vineyard in Sremski Karlovci (approximately 30 minutes) and see the workings of a family-run wine making business.
 Visit the Zivanovic family’s honey museum and winery.
 Their old house has been converted into museum full of beekeeping memorabilia and the have had a wine cellar here for 300 years.
 You’ll try Bermet dessert wine which is a speciality of the region.
 Reports suggest it was drunk at the emperor's court in Vienna and was even served on the Titanic.
 This family are said to have kept the original recipe.
 Return to Belgrade in the evening for a final dinner with your group.

 Your trip ends after breakfast this morning in Belgrade.
 Those wanting to extend their stay can arrange additional nights' accommodation at the time of booking.
 If you have some spare time before departing, the markets near the Hram Svetog Save (St Sava Church) and Pijaca Venac will keep you occupied for hours.